MRGS/mrgs.github.io/_posts/2012-08-29-sultry-september.md

  Brasserie Artisanale l’Amère à boire
  2049 rue Saint-Denis, 3rd floor
 *WHAT*
  At long last, another fascinating presentation!
-Game designer and programming wizard Miguel Cepero creates unbelievably detailed <a href="http://procworld.blogspot.ca/">procedural worlds</a>, and this month, he will show us how.
+Game designer and programming wizard Miguel Cepero creates unbelievably detailed [procedural worlds](http://procworld.blogspot.ca/), and this month, he will show us how.
 Our sources indicate that there is at least one math involved.

               *QUAND?*
  Mercredi 5 septembre, 19h30</p> <p>